-I will start with a mea culpa and admit we create detailed OneNote electronic notebooks to capture all the trip plan details, having a data recovery for flash drive handy just in case one of us messes up.
+I will start with a mea culpa and admit we create detailed OneNote electronic notebooks to capture all the trip plan details.
 Both David and I add sections and pages as we work through the details (arguing mostly about our very different ideas of how to organize stuff).
 This notebook comes in handy as a reference on my iPad when I need reservation or flight numbers, hotel booking preferences and to-do lists.
-I had been using Evernote since it was fully supported on the iPad but I went back to OneNote with the iPad release.
+I had been using Evernote since it was fully supported on the iPad but I went back to OneNote with the recent iPad release.
 The OneNote notebook brings everything together in one place and lets me capture all the details of the trip as we go, to help with tweeting and blog updates.
-The February 2015 addition of handwriting was a great update for quickly adding notes and comments as we travel.
-A good start for a travel planning geek.

 Typical travel plan information in our OneNote for our 10 week trip to Italy includes specific information for that trip: